I absolutely LOVE Instagram and shamefully admit, I probably (definitely) spend way too much time on it.

 It's also important to get your pup to look directly at the camera.
 For Rocket, that means TREATS!
 Every single time I take a photo of him, I have treats on deck.
 If your dog isn't treat motivated, try their favorite toy.

 I have the camera in one hand and hold the treats next to the camera in the other.
 Sometimes I will use a tripod to make life easier.
 My camera can get heavy, so I use this tripod to not only steady my shots, but free up my hands.
 A tripod is necessary if you want to be in the shot as well.
-Put your camera on a timer and go pose with
+Put your camera on a timer and go pose with your pup!

 When I do a photo shoot with Rocket, I go through a lot of treats.
 To help maintain his weight, I break the treats into tiny pieces so he doesn't put on the pounds.
 You can also try cutting carrots up into bite-size pieces.